-UK weather: Met Office gives verdict on ‘Iberian plume’ mini heatwave
+UK weather: Met Office reveals when temperatures will hit 27C

 “Cloud amounts may vary day to day which will affect the feel of the weather in some areas.
 There is a small risk of an isolated shower across northern areas on Wednesday.”

-Temperatures are expected to be above 20C in some southern and western areas.
-The north will also enjoy mild temperatures, reaching at least 19C.
+As the end of the week nears, the temperature is set to get warmer.
+The Met Office said Thursday will be largely settled with a sunny day for many.
+However, it may be increasingly windy for southern and southwestern areas.

-On Thursday, temperatures are expected to climb as high pressure continues to dominate.
-Reports suggest an Iberian plume arriving in the UK.
+The mercury is expected to climb up as high pressure continues to dominate the UK with reports suggesting the arrival of an Iberian plume.

-Iberian plume is a weather phenomenon that brings hot air from the Iberian Peninsula – that cuts across Spain and Portugal – towards the UK.
+An Iberian plume is a weather phenomenon that brings hot air from the Iberian Peninsula – that cuts across Spain and Portugal – towards the UK.
 It occurs when a high-pressure system over the Iberian Peninsula pushes warm air northward, resulting in elevated temperatures in the UK.

 The warm air mass from the Iberian Peninsula can bring heatwaves and increase temperatures significantly, often resulting in exceptionally warm and sunny conditions in the UK during the summer months.